 USEFUL RESOURCES City of Gold Coast website: Environmental weeds and invasive plants.
 Find out more about regional ecosystems at the Queensland Government Regional Ecosystems webpage.
 CREDITS Content - ngh Environmental and Jason Searle.
-Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiper © /ersion 3, November 2020 THREATS Mixed Mangrove open scrub occurs on tidal creek and islands, and is subject to disturbance from storms and other seasonal weather events.
-Consequently, sea level rise and potential increased erosion associated with increasing and extreme weather events suggests that Climate Change has the potential to significantly impact on this vegetation community.
-Weeds are generally a low threat to this community, as it occurs in lower tidal areas.
+Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiper © Version 3, November 2020 THREATS This vegetation type has been subject to previous clearing for agricultural purposes.
+It still occurs in small patches at Gilston and western Yatala, which are threatened by land clearing for agricultural purposes and for future development.
+Clearing, fragmentation and gradual degradation are ongoing threats to the remaining patches of this vegetation type within Gold Coast City.
+Fire and weeds are additional threats and need to be managed carefully and consistently, especially in most areas where the understorey is cleared or disturbed.
 Common threats to all vegetation types Clearing Native vegetation is protected by Federal, State and local legislation.
 However, with increasing population growth in the region, Southeast Queensland is experiencing large amounts of vegetation clearing, particularly in areas designated for urban development.
 Protecting native vegetation on your property is one of the most beneficial things you can do to protect wildlife and the natural environment.
 Weeds Environmental weeds are the second biggest threat to our natural environment after land clearing.
-Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by: - out competing native plant species for available nutrients and light - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals - increasing the risk of destructive wildfire - often being toxic to people and animals.
-Fire Very broadly, vegetation is either adapted to fire or fire sensitive.
-Fire can become a threat if: - it extends into vegetation types which should not be burnt e.g. rainforest - the frequency and/or intensity of the fire is too high - the area burnt is too large.
+Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by: - out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - increasing the risk of destructive wildfire, - often being toxic to people and animals.
+Fire Very broadly, vegetation types are either adapted to fire or fire sensitive.
+Fire can become a threat if: - it extends into vegetation types which should not be burnt e.g. rainforest, - the frequency and/or intensity of the fire is too high, - the area burnt is too large.